ShorelineCrypto/FuturebitMoonlander2_SoloMiner/README.md

+# Depreciated after NENG v2.x Release

+Currently on v2.2.0 wallet with 3 soft forks, this repos method no longers works because new version v2.x wallet no longer can mine into wallet full node directly on bfgminer software.
+Further more, old version wallet is only compatible for full node syncing, but not for mining due to 3 soft forks BIPS.

+Current recommendation on Fureturebit Moonlander2 USB ASIC:  either use pool solo mode mining or set up your own private pool for ASIC.

-# Best Practice for Futurebit Moonlander2 USB ASIC on solo mining mode
+## Best Practice for Futurebit Moonlander2 USB ASIC on solo mining mode

 Windows10/Linux scripts provided for best practice of USB ASIC on mining Nengcoin (NENG).